Top 5 Dangers of Crystal Meth Addiction

 - Fentanyl: A very powerful synthetic opioid painkiller more commonly found as an adulterant in heroin.
 Beginning in 2016, the DEA has been finding it more and more frequently as a meth cutting agent and this trend has only increased throughout 2020.

 When other powerful drugs are used as a cutting agent, the risks to the user escalate drastically.
-In particular fentanyl and ketamine are very dangerous alone, and when mixed with meth the effects can be extremely dangerous and very unpredictable.
+In particular, fentanyl and ketamine are very dangerous on their own, and when mixed with meth, the effects can be extremely dangerous and very unpredictable.

 Danger #3: Deadly Drug Interactions

-With meth being so potent and neurologically active, it is possible to have many interactions with other drugs.
-Some of the most reactive drugs are MOAIs or any type of drug that modifies catecholamine function.
-These include many kinds of SSRI (Selective Serotonin Reuptake Inhibitor), SNRI (Selective Norepinephrine Reuptake Inhibitor), SNDRIs (aka Triple Reuptake Inhibitors), as well as a many other drugs and compounds for a variety of conditions or treatments.
-Be sure to talk to your doctor about potential interactions, but just a few specific drugs or compounds with which serious interactions are known include:
+Since meth is so potent and neurologically active, it is capable of interacting with many other drugs.
+Some of the most reactive medications are antidepressants including SSRIs, SNRIs, SNDRIs, as well as many other drugs and compounds.
+Be sure to talk to your doctor about potential interactions, but just a few specific drugs or compounds with which serious interactions are known to include: